Queries Showing Book Search Results

 A patent granted to Google this past November describes how Google might target returning specific types of pages in response to a query aimed at authors or books.

 It tells us that on a query for an author, Google might identify books written by that author, and display in search results pages that might include scanned pages of those books.
-It also notes that when someone searches for a certain book, results might return web pages that can also return scanned pages of that book itself.
+It also notes that when someone searches for a certain book, results might return web pages that can also return scanned pages of that book itself, as book search results.

 The patent isn’t necessarily a promise of an answer box result like we were seeing with music queries and song lyrics results.
 Or even for that blizzard warning in New York City.